blinkletter/UsingGAMESS/_build/html/_sources/3_Visual_Input 2.md

 Local Bonding Orbitals*
 ```

-We are used to describing bonds around 2nd row elements like carbon as $sp$, $sp^2$, or $sp^3$.
-A $sp^3$ bonding MO can be constructed from the overlap of the carbon $sp^3$ AO and the hydrogens $s$-orbital.
+We are used to describing bonds around 2nd row elements like carbon as *sp*, *sp<sup>2</sup>*, or *sp<sup>3</sup>*.
+A *sp<sup>3</sup>* bonding MO can be constructed from the overlap of the carbon *sp<sup>3</sup>* AO and the hydrogens *s*-orbital.
 This would be a simple model that describes the electron pair for that bond (not really) and relates more directly to Lewis structure (if you prefer stick drawings to the truth of MATH.)
-In the `Subwindow` $\rightarrow$ `Surfaces` window choose the 3D Orbital option and then choose the Localized Orbitals option from the Orbital Set menu.
+In the `Subwindow` &rarr; `Surfaces` window choose the 3D Orbital option and then choose the Localized Orbitals option from the Orbital Set menu.
 Select one of the orbitals and then choose settings that produce and image similar to what you see in {numref}`fig5A`.
 Have fun and try lots of settings.

 ```{figure} images/Methane_LOCAL_4.png
 ---